keystonejs/prisma-day-2021-workshop/README.md

 With these caveats in mind, enjoy this latest release of @jeds prisma day workshop app, ported to Keystone 26, with useful contrib from @Guatam Singh, and polished endlessly by qfunq (it deserves it, Keystone 6 is the best CMS out there, Next, best in class, the same for prisma, and jeds code pulls it all together in a very useful way), and be fully aware, however solid it seems, this application is still in a `testing` phase.

-## DRY = sole source of truth

-... and it sets deep theoretical/practical puzzles, part addressed in this code base. `typescript` is not ideal for `DRY`, but it suffices.

 ## Known Issues

 A version of Bartosz's elegant code working under `ts` is complete.
 The lack of Haskell type matching makes providing a coroutine/Haskell sytle do notation to `ts` very fiddly.
 This is Bartosz's main point, imho.
 If you can't interpret recursively typed monadic code in terms of mutually recursive coroutines, your functional language will be limited (like the `C++` std library is).
 However, it is sufficient for non-recursive chains, and many use cases are.

 So only trampolines left to implement in the MaybeIOPromise family of monads, which will be deployed for error checking, because they do this very well, even without a tramoline.
+But trampolines open a can of worms, requiring an intricate `ast` to target this subtle setup properly.

 WIP: Rolling out MaybeIOPromise to all `gql` instances.
 Deploying this error trapping monad has already resolved unnoticed bugs, and further separates `gql` code from the core functional environment.